booherbg/intro-to-bootstrap/README.md

 In addition, almost every bootstrap class has the ability to specify what screen sizes you want the class to be active for.
-By default all classes are implied to be active for "extra-small" (`xs`) screens and above.
-If you specify a different screen size (small, medium, large: `sm`, `md`, and `lg`), Bootstrap will apply that rule only for that screen size *and larger* but disable it for screen sizes smaller than the specified width.
+By default all classes are implied to be active for "extra-small" screens and above.
+If you specify a different screen size (small, medium, large, extra-large: `sm`, `md`, `lg`, `xl`), Bootstrap will apply that rule only for that screen size *and larger* only.

 For example:

   - `col-12` will take up all 12 columns on extra-small screens and larger (so all sizes) This can be short-cutted to simply `col` which implies taking up all 12 columns at all screen sizes.
+With Bootstrap, not specifying a screen width defaults to extra-small.
   - `col-md-6` will take up 6 column on medium screens and above, but drop back to 12 columns on `xs` and `sm` screens (like mobile phones).
-  - `col-md-6 col-lg-3` will take up 12 columns on small, 6 on medium, 3 on large.
+  - `col-md-6 col-lg-3` will take up 12 columns on extra-small and small, 6 on medium,
+   3 on large.

 You can also apply this strategy to utility helpers like margin and padding control, typography, and responsive image controls.